Questions? Contact us: info@masondatacenterfacts.org

 Water Supply

-Data centers require millions of gallons of water daily for cooling.
-This could strain local aquifers and compete with residential and agricultural needs.
+Cooling can require millions of gallons of water a day — straining local aquifers and competing with residential wells, municipal water, and farms.

-A single hyperscale facility can consume as much electricity as 80,000 homes.
-This demand could lead to higher rates and grid instability.
+A single hyperscale facility can use as much electricity as 80,000 homes.
+Meeting that demand can strain the grid and push rates up for everyone.

 🔊